CardForest/master-class/README.md

 now `instanceCopy` deep equals instance and more importantly, `instanceCopy.currentPlayer === instanceCopy.players[0]` !

-Additionally, the instance can receive a mapper-visitor function that lets us tap into it
+Additionally, the instance can receive a mapper-visitor function that lets us "tap" into it
 ```js
 var snapshotWithoutPlayerScope = instance.snapshot(
   function (opt, instance, keyPath, snapshotFn) {